huggingface/diffusers/docs/source/en/using-diffusers/img2img.md

 ## Control image generation

-Trying to generate an image that looks exactly the way you want can be difficult which is why controlled generation techniques and models are so useful.
+Trying to generate an image that looks exactly the way you want can be difficult, which is why controlled generation techniques and models are so useful.
 While you can use the `negative_prompt` to partially control image generation, there are more robust methods like prompt weighting and ControlNets.

 ### Prompt weighting

 Prompt weighting allows you to scale the representation of each concept in a prompt.
 For example, in a prompt like "Astronaut in a jungle, cold color palette, muted colors, detailed, 8k", you can choose to increase or decrease the embeddings of "astronaut" and "jungle".
 The [Compel](https://github.com/damian0815/compel) library provides a simple syntax for adjusting prompt weights and generating the embeddings.
 You can learn how to create the embeddings in the [Prompt weighting](weighted_prompts) guide.

-The [`AutoPipelineForImage2Image`] has a `prompt_embeds` (and `negative_prompt_embeds` if you're using a negative prompt) parameter where you can pass the embeddings which replaces the `prompt` parameter.
+[`AutoPipelineForImage2Image`] has a `prompt_embeds` (and `negative_prompt_embeds` if you're using a negative prompt) parameter where you can pass the embeddings which replaces the `prompt` parameter.

 ```py
 from diffusers import AutoPipelineForImage2Image